c0d3s/RecommEngine/README.md

 ### Flipper

-RecommEngine also provides a handy means to 'flip' your data -- transposing products and users.
+RecommEngine also provides a handy means to 'flip' your data -- transposing items and users.
 This can be handy when attempting direct marketing campaigns for instance.
-Products are compared by similarity, and users are recommended for each products.
+Products are compared by similarity, and users are recommended for each items.
 It can lead to some interesting results.
 For example

 ```ruby
 RecommEngine.recs(data: RecommEngine.flip(books), subject: 'Crime and Punishment')